How church members are contributing to the locally grown organic food movement … and how you can too.

 Garden planning: Territorial Seed Company online garden planner

 *Be sure to look for Part II in the Fall 2018 issue of The Butterfly Effect, featuring a “high production” backyard garden as well as an amazing schoolyard garden.

 House of Hope invested in the professional services of Paula Westmoreland of Ecological Design, a permaculture design company, to help with the initial layout of the church’s high production garden.

 If you have a community garden in a prominent area, be prepared to answer a lot of questions from passersby.
 Also be prepared to receive compliments!

 What Grows in House of Hope’s Garden?

 Interested in more articles on how to green your yard, block, neighborhood, community?
-Sign up to receive The Butterfly Effect in your inbox three times each year.
+Sign up to receive The Butterfly Effect in your inbox three twice a year.